Bengal1/Simple-Transformer/README.md

 ### Embedding

 Embeddings are representations of values or objects like text, images, and audio that are designed to be consumed by machine learning models and semantic search algorithms.
-Embeddings enable machine learning models to interact with various data types.
+Embeddings translate objects like these into a mathematical form according to the preset factors, enable machine learning models to interact with various data types.
-In our case we get a tokenized sequence(sentence) and we convert every token to a vector in the $`ℝ^{N}`$. how embedding work
+In our case we get a tokenized sequence (sentence, `M=max_length`) and we convert every token to a vector in the $`ℝ^{N}`$(`N=embedding_dim`) and we get for every sequence a matrix of size $`∈ℝ^{M×N}`

+how embedding work